 Methodology

 The U.S. Army Corps of Engineers (USACE) evaluates permit applications for certain projects impacting wetlands, navigable waters, and sensitive areas.
-A public notice is prepared as the primary method of advising all interested parties of the proposed activity for which the permit is sought for.
+A public notice is prepared as the primary method of advising all interested parties about the proposed activity for which the permit is sought for.
 The notice is issued by USACE within 15 days of the receipt of a complete permit application to solicit comments from the public, local agencies and organizations, and other interested groups or individuals who may be impacted by the proposed projects.
 Comments and information collected are used to evaluate the probable benefits and negative impacts.

-This Tracker extracts structured data from public notices that are typically buried in PDF documents.
-The extraction is fully automated, with no fields being collected manually.
-The automated logic utilizes pattern recognition and artificial intelligence to extract fields of interest.
+This tracker uses large language models (LLMs) to automatically pull structured data out of U.S. Army Corps of Engineers public notices, which are usually only available as PDFs.
+The extraction is end-to-end automated — the model identifies Section 404 Clean Water Act notices by keyword, then parses their text to capture applicant details, project information, locations, wetland impacts, and mitigation.
+The dashboard shows only Section 404 notices that meet these criteria.
 This data processing improves access to vital information and enables analyses on the cumulative impact of these notices and their proposed projects.
+The Tracker also surfaces information gathered from final permits issued to projects, where available.
 Information that has been extracted using AI is highlighted and extra care should be given by the user to validate this data before using it in any analysis or publication.

-Some charts and maps have additional help text that can be seen by hovering over the (?) icon on the top right side of the charts.
 The data behind these charts and maps can be exported by clicking on the three horizontal dots at the top right of the data visual, clicking “Export data,” and clicking the green “Export” button.

-• Users can search through public notices matching various criteria they select (e.g., open vs. closed for comment, oil and gas or port construction, geographic location, etc.), and better locate the information they need.
+- Users can search through public notices matching various criteria they select (e.g., open vs. closed for comment, oil and gas or port construction, geographic location, etc.) and better locate the information they need.

-• Exploring and interacting with this dashboard can likewise reveal trends in proposed projects that might not otherwise be obvious without the use of maps and visuals provided.
+- Exploring and interacting with this dashboard can likewise reveal trends in proposed projects that might not otherwise be obvious without the use of the maps and visuals provided.
 Every piece of the dashboard has been designed for download and analysis to better meet users’ particular needs in this evolving landscape.

-A secondary goal of this project is to increase transparency of the public notice process (i.e., between USACE and the public), and to advocate for better data standards when it comes to federal permitting agencies.
+A secondary goal of this project is to increase transparency of the public notice and permitting process (i.e., between USACE and the public), and to advocate for better data standards when it comes to federal permitting agencies.
 We believe that with more visibility in this space—and better use of this data to drive policy conversations around protections against harmful development projects—the more likely it is that agencies will improve their permitting processes and documentation.

 What is the scope of the data collected here?